Parth-Badgujar/parth-badgujar.github.io/content/ctf-writeups/HTB Cyber Apocalypse 2024/sound_of_silence.md

 }
 ```

-* The program is simple, it clears the terminal, prints echos some statement and call `gets` on a buffer of 32 bytes
+* The program is simple, it clears the terminal, echos some statement and call `gets` on a buffer of 32 bytes

 ## Exploit